Sally A.M. Hogenboom

 2015 BA Thesis

-Erasmus University Rotterdam, Rotterdam, The Netherlands
+Erasmus University Rotterdam, The Netherlands

-How Vocal and Written Descriptions Cause Verbal Overshadowing Effects: A Working-Memory Model.
+How Vocal and Written Descriptions Cause Verbal Overshadowing Effects: A Working-Memory Model

 Construction and execution of a research design that compared vocal and written descriptions within a verbal overshadowing effect research paradigm (the impairing effect of verbally describing a visual stimulus on subsequent recognition of the visual stimulus).
 I also created a new theoretical model (based on existing working memory theories) that allowed for incorporation of the two main theoretical accounts that currently explain the verbal overshadowing effect.
+Supervisors: S. Bouwmeester (Statistics); P.P.J.L.
+Verkoeijen (Statistics) Grade: [NL] 9.5, [UK] 95%, [DE] 1, and [US] A+

 • Literature Review